 These are first made available to my supporters at Patreon and some months later make their way to YouTube.
-If you’d like to get early access to these detailed videos, plus lots of shorter tutorials, articles, code snippets, offers, and behind the scenes info please support my Patreon page.
+If you’d like to get early access to these detailed videos, plus lots of shorter tutorials, articles, code snippets, and behind the scenes info please support my Patreon page.

 If you’d like to build my software from source you’ll first need to build HISE which is the development environment I use to create my software.
 The HISE GitHub page has instructions for how to build it on different operating systems so please follow those.

 Building HISE from source rather than using the prebuilt binaries serves two purposes.
 Firstly it ensures that you are using the most recent version of HISE.
 Secondly it guarantees that you have the correct environment setup to build my software.